alfredodeza/pacha/docs/ES/source/getting_started.rst

     ssh localhost

+If the above does not work, then Pacha will not work since any and all network communications are done via SSH.

 Edit the configuration file
 -------------------------------
-After installing you need to edit the config file.
-Pacha needs to have  a configuration file added to be running properly.
+After installing you need to add a configuration file.
 The config file can be located anywhere and can be called whatever you want.
 For a sample config file see :ref:`configuration`

 If no configuration file is added, Pacha complains::

      +----------------------------------------------------+
      |                 ** WARNING **                      |